 As we’ve noted in other blog posts, removing a sample from the ground and sending it to a lab is not only time consuming and expensive, but can be highly inaccurate in non-cohesive soils because the samples by necessity are disturbed from their sub-surface condition.

-The Dynamic Cone Penetrometer Test (DCPT) is one of many forms of in-situ soil characteristic tests that are designed to assess soil density.
+This is where dynamic cone penetration (DCP) testing comes in.
+Read on to learn more about the importance of DCP testing and what solutions are available.
+The Dynamic Cone Penetration (DCP) test is one of many forms of in-situ soil characteristic tests that are designed to assess soil density.

 It shares some characteristics of both SPT and CPT testing, which enables it to provide a useful and in the right application can deliver a complementary data set and is less expensive and troublesome than Nuclear Density testing.

 Cone Penetration Testing is a more efficient and accurate way to assess soil density at depth.
-However, for a small number of shallow tests, DCPT will provide a more accurate result than SPT and will be less expensive than hiring a CPT rig.
+However, for a small number of shallow tests, dynamic cone penetration testing will provide a more accurate result than SPT and will be less expensive than hiring a CPT rig.

-So for certain specific test scenarios, DCPT can be the test of choice.
+So for certain specific test scenarios, dynamic cone penetration can be the test of choice.
 It is generally more accurate at assessing soil density (compaction) than SPT, is less expensive for certain applications than CPT and is safer and less complicated to administer than Nuclear Density testing.

-While DCPT results will be consistent for a specific set of soil conditions, it is recommended that the test be calibrated to a specific geology to ensure that data interpretation is accurate.
-DCPT can only be used when there is no gravel in the soil as this will throw off the test data.
+While DCP results will be consistent for a specific set of soil conditions, it is recommended that the test be calibrated to a specific geology to ensure that data interpretation is accurate.